How to Go About Finding Your Illegitimate Ancestor's Father

 Rule out any gentleman who could not have been near your ancestor's mother at the right time to create life.

 Hopefully, you'll have enough to find your illegitimate ancestor's father.
-If that doesn't work, see if the ideas in the researching adoption work for you.
+If that doesn't work, see if these ideas for researching parents of adopted children work for you.

 ↪️ Do you want to dive even deeper into genetic genealogy, writing family histories, and climbing your family tree?
 Join the